 Please consider also the false alarm rates when looking at the protection rates below.

 [Blocked % + (User dependent % / 2)]

-The test-set used contained 10102 recent/prevalent samples from last few weeks.
+The test-set used contained 10029 samples collected in the last few weeks.

 False Positive (False Alarm) Test Result

 In order to better evaluate the quality of the file detection capabilities (ability to distinguish good files from malicious files) of anti-virus products, we provide a false alarm test.
 False alarms can sometimes cause as much trouble as a real infection.
 Please consider the false alarm rate when looking at the detection rates, as a product which is prone to false alarms may achieve higher detection rates more easily.
-In this test, a set of clean files is scanned, and a representative subpart of the clean-set is executed (as done with malware).
+In this test, a representative set of clean files was scanned and executed (as done with malware).